LAST UPDATE – 10/13/2022 – Lake Tekapo Guide

 Admire the Church of the Good Shepherd

 One of the most popular and recognizable landmarks in the Lake Tekapo area is undoubtedly the Church of the Good Shepherd, which sits just off the shore of the lake inside the city limits of Lake Tekapo.
 This beautiful, stone church offers interdenominational services and is a favorite photography subject for professional and amateur photographers who visit Lake Tekapo.
 If you get up early, you have a good chance of being rewarded with a beautiful sunrise over the church to photograph.
-To give you an understanding of where the sun rises and sets in Lake Tekapo throughout the year, I have included a sunrise and sunset map for you to review below.
+To give you an understanding of where the sun rises and sets in Lake Tekapo throughout the year, I have included a sunrise and sunset map for you to review in my Lake Tekapo guide below.

 Do Some Star Gazing